crmpicco/pcpp1/network-programming.md

 ### ctypes
 `ctypes` serves as a foreign function library, enabling Python to wrap and call functions from compiled C libraries without writing C extension code.

+### Status codes
+HTTP 200 `OK` - successful requests that retrieve or update a resource

+HTTP 201 `Created` - successful requests that create a resource on the server

+HTTP 202 `Accepted` - the request has been accepted for processing, but the processing has not yet been completed